 Paris is meant to be seen from above.
 It’s truly something special.
 Go in the evening or at night, fewer people and prettier views.

-Also, the tower sparkles for five minutes every hour on the hour at night.
+Also, after dark, the tower sparkles for five minutes every hour on the hour at night.
 It’s a beautiful send off.